jessepav/libgdx-wiki-old/Admob-in-libgdx.md

         View gameView = initializeForView(new HelloWorld(), false);
 ```

-That completes the setup for the libgdx View.
+That completes the setup for the libGDX View.
 Next, we create the AdMob view and kick it off by calling `loadAd()`.
 This assumes that you want it to start fetching ads immediately.
 If you want more customized behavior, then you'll have to configure the AdView accordingly.
 I'm not going to cover that here.

 ```java
         AdView adView = new AdView(this);